EENI Global Business School

 4. M-PESA is a money transfer system launched by Vodafone; PESA means MONEY in Swahili

-1. In Africa, M-PESA is operative in Kenya, Tanzania, South Africa, the DR Congo, Mozambique, Egypt and Lesotho
+1. In Africa, M-PESA is operative in Kenya, Tanzania, South Africa, the Democratic Republic of the Congo, Mozambique, Egypt and Lesotho

 5. The JSE (Johannesburg Stock Exchange) represents 65 percent of the total market capitalization in Africa